verge27/pii_crawler/README.md

 ⚠️ You are responsible for ensuring all use complies with local laws and ethical standards.

 🤝 Contribute
-Open to forks, pull requests, regex improvements, and feedback from the community.
+Open to forks, pull requests, regex improvements and feedback from the community.

-If you're a privacy engineer, infosec researcher, or curious builder — this one’s for you.
+If you're a privacy engineer, infosec researcher or curious builder — this one’s for you.